dcmid/xsct_hello_world/README.md

 ## Notes
 This project is configured to run on the Xona fpga-dev-station with one RFSoC_4x2 connected.
 Behavior with multiple boards connected has not been tested.

+The Hello World output will be output over serial, so you will need to use a serial monitor such as minicom or putty to view it.